Network Construction

 Two important keywords for the Network constructor are:

 • execution: Defines the ExecutionStyle of the coreloop, e.g. SequentialExecution{true}().
-A execution style is a special struct which tells the backend how to parallelize for example.
+A execution style is a special Julia object, which tells the backend how to parallelize (e.g. ThreadedExecution{true}() will use native Julia threads to parallelize the RHS call).
 A list of available executions styles can be found under Execution Types in the API.

-• aggregator: Tells the backend how to aggregate and which aggregation function to use.
+• aggregator: Instructs the backend how to perform the aggregation and which aggregation function to use.
 Aggregation is the process of creating a single vertex input by reducing over the outputs of adjecent edges of said vertex.
-The aggregator contains both the function and the algorith.
+The aggregator contains both the function and the algorithm.
 E.g. SequentialAggregator(+) is a sequential aggregation by summation.
 A list of availabe Aggregators can be found under Aggregators in the API.

 Building VertexModels